A Revolution in Rotation Sensing

 All current compact and transportable devices, however, show significant drift and limited sensitivity, which precludes their usage in fields of application where extremely small rotation rates in the nrad/s to prad/s range need to be measured.

-- Residual movement of the gaseous laser medium
+- They derive from residual movement of the gaseous laser medium.

 Innovative Design